How to Create a Focal Point in Your Home Spaces

 Although this grouping is in a living room, it perfectly illustrates a table with a collection of art as a focal point for an entry.

-In the dining room, the focal point is usually a hutch, armoire or buffet, but it can be a light fixture or decorative element.
+The dining room focal point is usually a hutch, armoire or buffet, but it can be a light fixture or decorative element.

 It will be the main focus of the room, so make it great!
 In this dining room, the beautiful shape and design of the light fixture create a focal point and pull your eyes up.
 The credenza and mirror on the back wall with art continue to draw your eye in.